mars-protocol/multichain-liquidator-bot/testing/README.md

 // Name of the redis queue
 QUEUE_NAME=throughput_test

 // Denoms of atom and osmosis.
-Reccommend leaving these as is ATOM_DENOM=uion
+Reccommend leaving these as is, but ensure they match the denoms you deployed via osmosis ATOM_DENOM=uion
 OSMO_DENOM=uosmo

 // Maxmimum amount of wallets which we are building positions for at the same time.
 Increasing this
 // may increase the speed at which we produce positions MAX_THREADS=20

+// path to the artifacts directory in the outposts repo OUTPOST_ARTIFACTS_PATH="/Users/markwatney/crypto/outposts/artifacts/"

+// The chainId.
+Note that this should match the chain id you deployed to (usually either testnet, localosmosis), so that the scripts can find
+// the correct deploy config
+CHAIN_ID="localosmosis"
 ```

 See the `.env.example` file in this directory for a default setting

 ## Creating positions